Wintershall: 1990 to the merger

 From the 1990s, Wintershall became increasingly involved in natural gas trading.
 An agreement on the marketing of Russian natural gas in Germany was signed with the Russian producer Gazprom in the autumn of 1990.
 The cooperation between companies from the Russian and German was concluded shortly before German reunification.

 Wingas was founded in 1993 as a joint venture between Wintershall and Gazprom.
 European unbundling regulations meant that network operation and storage had to be split from natural gas trading and transferred to separate companies.
 Consequently, the new Wingas (natural gas trading only) and Wingas Transport were formed in 2010.
 As a result of an asset swap between BASF and Gazprom, the new Wingas and hence Wintershall's natural gas trading activities were fully transferred to Russian ownership in 2015.
 Alongside that move, the remaining company Wingas Transport was renamed Gascade in 2012.
 Gascade is part of the joint venture WIGA Transport Beteiligungs-GmbH & Co.
 KG (WIGA) between Wintershall Dea and Gazprom.

 In 2010 the Wintershall Holding AG was transformed into Wintershall Holding GmbH.

 Wintershall participated in the construction of Nord Stream 1 and Nord Stream 2 pipelines. was the company's response to rising demand for natural gas and falling production in Europe.
 Together with Gazprom and E.ON Ruhrgas, 55 billion cubic meters of transport capacities were generated in 2011 with the Baltic Sea pipeline.
 Wintershall has a 15.5 percent share in the pipeline.

 Merger with DEA AG

 A binding agreement to merge DEA and Wintershall was published on 27 September 2018.
 The merger was carried out with official approval in May 2019.
 It created Europe's leading independent gas and oil company.
 BASF holds 67% of Wintershall Dea and LetterOne holds 33% of the ordinary shares in Wintershall Dea.
 To consider the value of the midstream business of Wintershall Dea, BASF further received preference shares which results in a current overall participation of BASF of 72.7% in the entire share capital of the company.
 The preference shares will convert into ordinary shares of the company on 1 May 2022 or upon an initial public offering, whichever comes earlier.

 Operations

 Wintershall had production locations in Germany, in the North Sea, Argentina, North Africa, the Middle East and Russia.
+Wintershall announced in 2023 that it would cease production in Russia.